jsdealy/latin/miscellae/guideToLatinConversation.md

 Dum faciles animi juvenum, dum mobilis setas.

-Begin to train the young while their disposition is ten- der, while their age is pliant.
+Begin to train the young while their disposition is tender, while their age is pliant.

 (Georg.
 Ill, 164.)

-Sed fugit interea, fugit irreparabile tern- pus.
+Sed fugit interea, fugit irreparabile ternpus.

 But in the meanwhile time fiies, flies irrevocably.